yjshen/db-paper-catalog/README.md

 SIGMOD15:ByteSlice: Pushing the Envelop of Main Memory Data Processing with a New Storage Layout

 SIGMOD15:Telco Churn Prediction with Big Data

+SIGMOD14:MISO: Souping Up Big Data Query Processing with a Multistore System

+SIGMOD14:Durable Write Cache in Flash Memory SSD for Relational and NoSQL Databases

+SIGMOD14:Fast database restarts at Facebook

+SIGMOD14:SpongeFiles: Mitigating Data Skew in MapReduce Using Distributed Memory

+SIGMOD14:Leveraging Compression in the Tableau Data Engine

 VLDB13:LLAMA: A Cache/Storage Subsystem for Modern Hardware